BashirRased/wp-plugin-rb-post-views-widget/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-A lightweight and smart plugin that adds a Post Views column to your WordPress admin to help you track how many times each post has been viewed.
+Display the most viewed posts on your website using a simple, lightweight widget.

 == Description ==

-**RB Post Views Column** is a simple, fast, and user-friendly plugin that displays the total view count for each post directly inside your WordPress Posts list table.
+**RB Post Views Widget** is a lightweight and easy-to-use plugin that displays your website’s most viewed posts.

-No setup required — once activated, a new **Post Views Count** column automatically appears for all public post types.
-This allows you to quickly identify your most visited content without needing additional analytics tools.

-Perfect for bloggers, marketers, and website owners who want a quick overview of their top-performing posts inside the WordPress dashboard.
+The plugin counts post views and allows you to show a customizable list of popular posts from any post type.

-### Key Features
+### Features:
-- Shows a **Post Views Count** column in the admin post list.
-- Supports all **public post types** (posts, pages, custom post types).
+- Count views for all post types
+- Display most viewed posts in a widget
-- No configuration needed — activate and go.
+- Simple setup – no configuration needed
+- Works with any theme
-- Lightweight and optimized for performance.
+- Lightweight and fast
-- No third-party dependencies.

 == Installation ==

-### Install From Your WordPress Dashboard
+### From your WordPress dashboard:

-1. **Go to:**
-   Plugins → Add New
+1. Go to **Plugins → Add New**

-2. **Search for:**
-   *RB Post Views Column*
+2. Search for **"RB Post Views Widget"**

-3. **Install and Activate** the plugin.
+3. Click **Install Now** and then **Activate**

-4. The Post Views column will automatically appear in your admin Posts list.

-### Manual Installation

-1. Upload the plugin folder to `/wp-content/plugins/`.
-2. Activate the plugin from **Plugins → Installed Plugins**.
+4. Go to **Appearance → Widgets**
+5. Locate **RB Post Views Widget** in the widget list
+6. Add it to your sidebar or any widget area and **Save**

 == Frequently Asked Questions ==

 = 1.
-Do I need any other plugins for this to work? =
+Do I need any additional plugins? =
-No. RB Post Views Column works on its own with no additional requirements.
+No. RB Post Views Widget works independently.

+= 2.
+Does it work with custom post types? =
+Yes.
+It works with all registered post types.

 == Screenshots ==

-1. The RB Post Views Column displayed in the WordPress Posts admin screen.
+1. Admin dashboard widget output
+2. Frontend display of the most viewed posts

 == Changelog ==

+= 1.0.1 =
+* 24.11.2025 – Updated plugin headers, tested up to WP 6.7, performance improvements

 = 1.0.0 =
-* 21.04.2022 – Initial release.
+* 21.04.2022 – Initial release

 == Upgrade Notice ==

 = 1.0.1 =
-* 22.11.2025 – Updated code with phpcs wpcs.
+Recommended update for compatibility with WordPress 6.7, improved performance and optimizations.